 I read on a wikipedia page that Abraham and Franck trade off the writing of chapters, with Abraham taking the Prax and Avasarala stories, Franck those of Holden and Bobbie.
 They then swap chapters and edit each other's work.
 Both are good at action sequences, but as I've mentioned a couple of times already it is the characters that make the story satisfying, and since everything is from a third-person perspective the tone remains consistent throughout the book.
 Holden is the earnest, honest type, loyal to his crew, and yet he is also too brash and forward, too honest at times, getting them into tight scrapes on numerous occasions, inadvertently putting his adversaries (as well as potential allies) on the defensive.
 Meng is a humble man, a diligent botanist working on strains of soybeans, and yet he later exhibits a great strength of will and determination in his relentless search for his daughter.
 Avasarala is of Indian heritage, has a statue of the Buddha in her office, but is nothing like the mystical sage.
 Perhaps even more brash and brutally honest than Holden, as well as foul-mouthed, she intimidates everyone she encounters (other than her family), but is still surprised when she learns not everyone holds her in high esteem.
 Draper might respect her and follows her instructions, but she doesn't necessarily like her.
 Bobbie is suffering from survivor's guilt, but she is able to overcome that and perform the military duties required of her later.
 Together they make a formidable team.
 I did miss Miller's perspective here, but that previously mentioned surprise twist seems to indicate he will re-enter the story in the next book.

-The related short story for this volume is Gods of Risk, set on Mars and focusing on a relative of Draper's.
+The related novella for this volume is Gods of Risk, set on Mars and focusing on a relative of Draper's.
 Bobbie has returned to Mars and is living with her older brother.
 She doesn't know what she will do next, since her association with Avasarala has many Martians branding her a traitor.
 Her nephew David is a fifteen-year-old student in a "lower university" chemistry program, who gets involved in cooking drugs for a low-life crime lord.
 Bobbie comes to his aid in rescuing a girl from the thug, and in so doing realizes she wants to resume her military career.
 If the Mars Navy will have her that is.
 A minor sub-plot is of the continued rivalry between Mars and Earth.
-Again, this story is not necessary to appreciate the novels, but at least the shorts are relatively inexpensive and do give a different perspective of the overall premise..
+Again, this story is not necessary to appreciate the novels, but at least the shorts are relatively inexpensive and do give a different perspective of the overall premise.

 The further into the series I go, the harder it will be for me to avoid spoilers.
 I'll endeavor to limit them for the book in question, but I'll have to refer back to previous events, so don't read further into the review than you've read yourself, unless you don't care about spoilers.
 Before I talk about Abaddon's Gate, I need to backtrack and fill in some information that I've left out of the story so far, while at the same time not revealing too much.
 Jim Holden continues to be a main character, along with his crew, which consists of: Naomi Nagata, his XO and engineer/tech officer (and later his lover); Alex Kamal, pilot; and Amos Burton, mechanic.
 Holden and Burton were born on Earth, Kamal on Mars, and Nagata in the Belt.
 Each has a backstory, although we only have a couple of hints up to this point.
 They had been serving on the ice freighter Canterbury before it was destroyed.
 Events that are too complicated (and spoilery) to mention enabled them to "acquire" another ship, originally named the Tachi, but which Holden re-christens Rocinante.
 Due to several actions by Holden and crew, they are regarded as heroes by some (the Belters and OPA), but criminals and traitors by others.
 Now the Martian Navy wants their ship back, and a relative of a person Holden's actions sent to prison wants revenge.

 The proto-molecule ended up on Venus at the end of the first book, mysteriously transforming itself and the planet's surface.
 During the attacks on Ganymede in the second book, observers noted anomalous spikes in activity on Venus, simultaneously, not limited to the speed of light, which seemed to indicate the proto-molecule was capable of actions that defied the laws of physics as we know them.
-Then at the end of Caliban's War, the proto-molecule launched itself away from Venus and established a ring-like structure beyond the orbit of Uranus.
+Then at the end of Caliban's War, the proto-molecule (or at least a portion of it) launched itself away from Venus and established a ring-like structure beyond the orbit of Uranus.
 A consortium of organizations from Earth, Mars and the Belt, including OPA, send expeditions to observe and investigate this ring.
 Holden wants nothing to do with this, in fact he has contracted for a job that would put the Rocinante at the opposite side of the solar system from the ring, yet events conspire against him.
 With his ship about to be confiscated, he is forced to accept another assignment from a news crew that wants to cover the ring and the flotilla of ships heading its way.
 The person seeking revenge against him has placed a mole in the news crew to plant information implicating Holden in an explosion on one of the other ships.

 As with the previous novels, the action is recounted in third person, alternating viewpoints between Holden and several others.
 Unfortunately, neither Avasarala or Bobbie Draper this time, but hopefully they will recur in later stories.
 New characters introduced include Carlos "Bull" c de Baca, an Earther, but one of OPA leader Fred Johnson's most reliable aides, having served under the Butcher of Anderson Station when they were both members of Earth's Navy.
 Here he is assigned as the security officer of the Behemoth, originally built as the first generational starship, but commandeered by OPA and converted to a battle cruiser.
 Among the other ships is a diplomatic mission that includes government officials from Earth and other colonies, as well as representatives of most religious denominations.
 Anna Volovodov is a Methodist minister from Europa, an extremely charismatic woman who figures prominently in the action that ensues.
 Melba Koh is an electro-chemical technician, part of a crew that travels between many of the other ships for maintenance and repairs.
 That isn't her real name though, but a pseudonym and fabricated persona which allows her to plan her revenge against Holden.
 Later in the book, after her deception is revealed, the chapter headings dealing with her perspective changes to her real name.